“Time & Space in the Temples & Pyramids”

 Flights within Egypt – Cairo/Luxor and Aswan/Cairo – are included.

-* NOTE: The EXPIRATION DATE on your passport needs to be after May 2, 2025, for this November 2024 Tour which is 6 months after your arrival in Egypt.
+* NOTE: The EXPIRATION DATE on your passport needs to be after July 23, 2026, for the January-February 2027 tour which is 6 months after your arrival in Egypt.
 US, UK, and Canadian citizens do not need to obtain a visa for Egypt in advance.
 Tourist visas are issued upon arrival at Cairo airport.
 Cost is $25 USD.
-You can also obtain a visa online (onine is not recommended, there are a number of scam sites).
+You can also obtain a visa online (online is not recommended, as there are a number of scam sites).

-Note: The Real ID requirement for US domestic flights does not go into effect until May 7, 2025.
+Note: The Real ID requirement for US domestic flights went into effect May 7, 2025.

-After the early-morning arrivals have joined us and we all have had breakfast together at the hotel at the Cairo Airport, we have a short Welcome Meeting and begin our sightseeing with sites from Ancient Egypt’s Old Kingdom (2,575-2,150 B.C.).
+After a Welcome Meeting, we begin our sightseeing with sites from Ancient Egypt’s Old Kingdom (2,575-2,150 B.C.).
 We drive southward through fertile farmlands to the pyramids at Dashur, dated even older than the pyramids at Giza!
 It is also a chance to begin savoring the riches of Egypt without huge crowds and souvenir sellers.

 After lunch in the Sakkara area, we visit the ancient capital city of Memphis.
 This was constructed of mudbricks so not much remains, but there are some interesting artifacts on display – the Alabaster Sphinx, the huge fallen statue of Ramesses II, and a number of other statues.